espressif/esp-at/README.md

 - [中文版](./README_CN.md)

-esp-at project was started and powered by Espressif Systems (@[espressif](https://github.com/espressif/)) as an official project, for the **ESP32-C2**, **ESP32-C3**, **ESP32-C6**, **ESP32**, and **ESP32-S2** Series SoCs provided for Windows, Linux, and macOS.
+esp-at project was started and powered by Espressif Systems (@[espressif](https://github.com/espressif/)) as an official project, for the **ESP32-C2**, **ESP32-C3**, **ESP32-C5**, **ESP32-C6**, **ESP32**, and **ESP32-S2** Series SoCs provided for Windows, Linux, and macOS.
 It is now supported and maintained by Espressif esp-at team (@[esp-at](https://github.com/espressif/esp-at)). **Before using the ESP-AT solution, please read the [disclaimer](https://docs.espressif.com/projects/esp-at/en/latest/esp32/disclaimer.html) carefully and comply with its terms and precautions.**

 # Introduction
-Espressif SoC chipsets are often used as add-on modules to seamlessly integrate wireless connectivity features into new and existing products.
-In an effort to facilitate this and cut down on engineering costs, Espressif Systems has developed a set of [AT commands](https://docs.espressif.com/projects/esp-at/en/latest/esp32/AT_Command_Set/index.html) (Please select your target chip from the dropdown menu in the top left corner of the page) that can be used to interface with Espressif products.
+Espressif SoCs serve as add-on modules, easily integrating wireless connectivity into existing products.
+To reduce development costs, Espressif offers a set of [AT commands](https://docs.espressif.com/projects/esp-at/en/latest/esp32/AT_Command_Set/index.html) (select your target chip from the dropdown menu in the top left corner) that enable users to interface with Espressif products.

 The AT solution provided by Espressif allows for rapid integration by providing: